 Most of all, though, he was missing out on his friends.
 His circle of friends had been together since elementary school.
 They were all going to different colleges and this was supposed to be their last year together as a close-knit group.
 Now he was losing that too.

-But still that wasn’t the worst.
+But still, that wasn’t the worst.
 The hardest part for Alex was that he couldn’t really complain about it.
-After all, so many people in this pandemic was losing so much more than him including their jobs, security, health and even their lives.
+After all, so many people in this pandemic were losing so much more than him including their jobs, security, health, and even their lives.

 As a dad what could I say to comfort my son?

 As a father, I wanted to offer some advice.
 But what could I say?
 Do I tell him to look on the bright side/focus on the positive / count his blessings?
 Do I tell him to stop feeling sorry for himself, suck it up, and be happy with what he does have?

 How do you find a balance between acknowledging his feelings and not letting him wallow in self-pity?
 How do you help him work through his issues while still letting him figure it out on his own?
 How do you encourage him to be happy while also encouraging his drive to make things better?
 How do you guide him to accept the way things are and yet not accept the way things are?